 - A tenant is moving into private rental

-- The tenancy has been relinquished or an Order for Termination has been obtained, and a provisional lease or recognition as a tenant will be granted
+- The tenancy has been relinquished or an Order of Termination and Possession of the premises has been obtained, and a provisional lease for recognition as a tenant will be granted

 - The tenant receives a final Apprehended Violence Order prohibiting them from access to their FACS dwelling